-Entry is by submission of portfolio, study/research proposal and interview.
+Entry is by submission of application, portfolio, study/research proposal and interview.

-Required: 4 year undergraduate, honours degree or partial completion of an MFA or MA degree, ten years experience in your related field.
+Required: 4 year undergraduate, honours degree or partial completion (one year) of an master's degree and ten years experience in your related field.

-Advanced standing: with completed graduate programme (MFA or MA) you are eligible to enter into the second year of the programme
+Advanced standing: with completed graduate programme (master's degree) you are eligible to enter into the second year of the programme.

 1. List degrees